Stop smoking

 Improved sex life

-Reduce the likelihood of erectile disfunction and have firmer more reliable erections.
+Reduce the likelihood of erectile disfunction.

 Smoke free families & second hand smoke